dsokol101/Shape/README.md

 Shape class and Rectangle class
-This is the code from class 4/29 and 5/1/2025 Inheritance
+This is the code from class

-notes from May 1st (notes from 4/29 are in the .h and .cpp files)
+Inheritance

 If you do not put in a call to the super class's constructor, the default constructor of the super class will be called.
 The compiler puts in